-Now, knowing all triangle sides we can compute its area using, for example, Calculator of area of a triangle using Hero's formula
+Now, knowing all triangle sides we can compute its area using, for example, Heron's formula calculator

 Now we know sector area and triangle area.
 If we subtract triangle area from sector area we get filled area, multiply it by height and get the answer.